Seattle plays New York on 5-game road skid

 New York; Tuesday, 7 p.m.
 EDT

-BOTTOM LINE: Seattle will look to end its five-game road skid when the Storm play New York.
+BOTTOM LINE: Seattle will attempt to stop its five-game road skid when the Storm face New York.

-The Liberty have gone 8-3 at home.
-New York ranks second in the Eastern Conference in rebounding averaging 37.2 rebounds.
-Breanna Stewart leads the Liberty with 9.4 boards.
+The Liberty are 8-3 on their home court.
+New York is 6-4 against opponents with a winning record.

 The Storm have gone 2-7 away from home.
-Seattle is 3- when it wins the turnover battle and averages 14.1 turnovers per game.
+Seattle averages 14.1 turnovers per game and is 3- when committing fewer turnovers than opponents.

-The teams meet for the fourth time this season.
+The teams square off for the fourth time this season.
 The Liberty won 80-76 in the last meeting on July 8.
-Stewart led the Liberty with 25 points, and Sami Whitcomb led the Storm with 19 points.
+Breanna Stewart led the Liberty with 25 points, and Sami Whitcomb led the Storm with 19 points.

-TOP PERFORMERS: Stewart is scoring 22.7 points per game and averaging 9.4 rebounds for the Liberty.
-Sabrina Ionescu is averaging 17.2 points and 5.9 rebounds over the last 10 games for New York.
+TOP PERFORMERS: Stewart is averaging 22.7 points, 9.4 rebounds, 3.7 assists and 1.6 steals for the Liberty.
+Sabrina Ionescu is averaging 17.2 points over the last 10 games for New York.

 Jewell Loyd is averaging 24.3 points and 3.3 assists for the Storm.
-Whitcomb is averaging 11.9 points and 2.9 rebounds while shooting 45.7% over the last 10 games for Seattle.
+Whitcomb is averaging 11.9 points over the last 10 games for Seattle.

 LAST 10 GAMES: Liberty: 8-2, averaging 89.9 points, 37.7 rebounds, 24.3 assists, 6.1 steals and 4.1 blocks per game while shooting 45.8% from the field.
 Their opponents have averaged 85.9 points per game.